ulisesbocchio/react-redux-boilerout/README.md

 export default actionReducer('todos')(TodosReducer);

 ```
-And don't forget to export using the `actionReducer` HOF for which the first call receives the store subtree name that
+And don't forget to export using the `actionReducer` HOF for which the first call receives the store **slice** name that
 it will listen to, just like you would with `combineReducers` and on the second call provide the class being used as actions
 reducer.
-The initial state of the state subtree is defined with the special function `initialState`.
+The initial state of the **slice** is defined with the special function `initialState`.

+Each method of the class receives the arguments passed to the action dispatcher when it was called, and the last argument
+is the current `state`.
+The method must then return the new state of the **slice**, just like you would with a regular reducer,
+without mutating the current state of course, instead you need to make sure it's a new instance with the appropriate changes.

-With an empty `preloadedState`, after calling initial state of this reducer, the entire app state would look like this:
+For the above example With an empty preloaded state, after calling initial state of this reducer, the entire app state would look like this:

 ```js
 {